Palmstroemen/WB_Organizer/README.md

 ![](./Resources/videos/WBO_dropdown.gif)

-The WBO provides **workbench groups** with an **additional selector** to first select a group of workbenches which then allows to select a workbench from a (reduced) group of workbenches with the aim to make it easier to find your workbenches.
+The WBO provides **workbench groups** with an **additional selector** to first select a group of workbenches which then allows to select a workbench from a (reduced) group of workbenches with the aim of making it easier to find your workbenches.

 It also allows to present the workbenches in tabs or in a dropdown list.